 3

-If you’re in York for shopping and sightseeing, then head straight to The Judges Lodging, one of its most gay friendly hotels.
-Moreover, it also happens to be one of the 11 Best Hotels In York and lies on Lendal Street, one of the city’s prime shopping spots.
-Major sights and attractions of the city are within walking distance, while the lovely banks of the River Ouse are one block down.
+Since we were in York for shopping and sightseeing, we headed straight to Judges Lodging, one of its most gay friendly hotels.
+Moreover, it also happens to be one of the best hotels in York and lies on Lendal Street, one of the city’s prime shopping spots.
+Even other major sights and attractions of the city are within walking distance, while the lovely banks of the River Ouse are one block down.

-A double-door entrance leads you into this impressive, three-story Georgian townhouse, which offers hospitality, York-style.
-It boasts a smart, stylish townhouse feel, thanks to the bold wallpaper and modern upholstery, that sit pretty against original features like marble fireplaces and a striking curving staircase.
-Even though it’s an inn, there are many places where you can relax.
-These include the rear roof terrace, the rear courtyard, or the lovely front one overlooking the street.
-You can also hang out at the atmospheric cellar bar, where the all-day menu and breakfast, both are delicious.
+A double-door entrance led us into this impressive, three-story Georgian townhouse, which offered hospitality, York-style.
+Thanks to the bold wallpaper and modern upholstery, it boasts a smart, stylish townhouse feel.
+They sit pretty against original features like marble fireplaces and a striking curving staircase.
+Even though it’s an inn, there are many places where we could relax.
+These include the rear roof terrace, the rear courtyard, or the lovely front one overlooking the street, where we’d dig into breakfast.
+We also hung out at the atmospheric cellar bar, feasting on the delicious all-day menu.

 21 rooms are divided into different categories, with the entry-level ones being more contemporary in character.
-Terrace rooms look onto the internal courtyard, but the best is the larger and attractive Feature and Character rooms.
+Terrace rooms look onto the internal courtyard, but the larger and more attractive Feature and Character rooms are the best.
 In fact, some of the best rooms in the house enjoy Minster-tower views.

 Check Rates on: